From April 2023 to November 2024 one or two weekend a month

 The change of occlusal contact pattern according to age

-How to accommodate the change in implant prostheses throughout a patient’s life
+How to accommodate the change in implant prostheses throughout a patient’s

 ・ Controversy of single-stand implant and connected implants